As runners, we love being out on the road or trail, our feet pounding on the ground almost hypnotically. Most of us aren’t exactly gym rats!

 Do lat pulldowns, various chest presses, leg extensions and curls, and rows, to mention just a few.

-If you’re looking for a home gym that you can use as a couple, the dual-seat nature of this one makes it a great choice!
+If you and your SO are looking for a home gym that you can use as a couple, the dual-seat nature of this one makes it a great choice!

 If it’s just you, it’s still worth the buy for the extra resistance, adjustability, and ability to add extras to it.